d45/test-extensions-api/website/docs/trex_debug_server.md

 ---
 title: Debug Extensions in Tableau Server and Tableau Cloud
-layout: docs
+description: How to debug extensions on Tableau Cloud and Tableau Server
 ---

-A dashboard extension is a web app inside of a dashboard on Tableau Server and Tableau Cloud.
-If you add an extension to a dashboard in web authoring, or publish a dashboard that contains a dashboard extension to Tableau Server or Tableau Cloud, you can debug the extension using the debugging tools that are built into the browser that you are using.
+Dashboard and viz extension are web apps that run inside of a dashboard or a worksheet on Tableau Server and Tableau Cloud.
+If you add an extension in web authoring, or publish a dashboard or worksheet that contains an extension to Tableau Server or Tableau Cloud, you can debug the extension using the debugging tools that are built into the browser that you are using.

 The following section describes how you could debug your extension using Chrome.
 The same principles generally apply if you are using other browsers and their developer tools.
 For more information about the Chrome developer tools, see [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/).
 For more information about debugging JavaScript with the DevTools, see [Debug JavaScript](https://developers.google.com/web/tools/chrome-devtools/javascript/).

 :::note

-For Tableau Desktop, see [Debugging Extensions in Tableau Desktop](./trex_debugging.html).
+For Tableau Desktop, see [Debugging Extensions in Tableau Desktop](./trex_debugging).

 :::